fufeng/ZDGeometry/README.md

 > Mac OS X, Windows, or Linux

-We use Anaconda GUI to run our code (which comes with the packages automatically installed).
+We use Anaconda GUI to run our code (which comes with the packages assembled).
 Otherwise, we may run `pip install` with the name and version for every candidate item.

 ### Get Started